GoogleCloudPlatform/community/tutorials/appengine-python-falcon/index.md

 date_published: 2017-04-27
 ---

+Sergio Gordillo

+<p style="background-color:#D9EFFC;"><i>Contributed by the Google Cloud community.
+Not official Google documentation.</i></p>

 This tutorial shows how to build a Python API with [Falcon][falcon].

 Falcon is a high-performance Python framework for building cloud APIs.
 It follows the REST architectural style, and tries to do as little as possible while remaining highly effective.

 In order to follow this guide, you will need to install Python in your local machine.